iSanchezDev/ERN/app/README.md

 - [LESS](http://lesscss.org/)
 - [Webpack](https://webpack.js.org/) (development)
 - [Lodash functional programming](https://lodash.com/docs/4.17.11)

+- More
+	- Reading CSV data from API Rest by query params: sortBy & orderBy
-- Reusable and Pure components, services and actions
+	- Reusable and Pure components, services and actions.
 	- Proxy for API in development mode
-- Reading CSV data from API Rest by query params: sortBy & orderBy
 	- Table can sort data and communicate with the API by table events
+	- The chart appears sorted according to the table sorting state